blinxcorporation/EduTime-PHP/README.md

 - Add lecturers/professors
 - Generate Timetable

-## Dean's Functions:Roles
+## Dean's Functions/Roles

 - Download school/faculty TT
 - Download their departmental timetable
+- Generate aggregate Reports/Timetables e.g Timetable for IT group, which is in fourth year.
 - Download personal timetable

-## Chairperson
+## Chairperson's Roles/Functions

-- Update unit status( whether it's active or in active for a specific semester)
+- Publish active units for the courses in their department for certain semesters.
 - Download department simplified Timetable
+- Generate aggregate Reports/Timetables e.g Timetable for IT group, which is in fourth year.
 - Download personal Timetable.

 ## Lecturers ( Dean,chairperson and regular lecturer)